adamhinton/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch makes it much easier to build relative route paths.
+We can make our code more flexible and generalized that way.
 1. How would you explain form validation to someone who has never programmed before?
+    It returns helpful errors to tell the user what the problems with their inputs are.
+If your password is supposed to have six exclamation points and a math equation, it'll tell you that.
 1. In 1-2 sentences, define end to end testing.
+    End to end testing is making sure the whole package works for the user.
+For instance, ensuring that I can fill out my name, check some boxes, hit submit and the data gets uploaded to the server.

 ## Instructions